SaadDAHMANI/EOAlgos/README.md

 # EOAlgos
-EOAlgos open source cross-platforms library of evolutionary optimization algorithms written in VB.NET langauage.
+EOAlgos is an open source cross-platforms library of evolutionary optimization algorithms written in VB.NET langauage.